 The pump installation in the Hann Maristes Prison was completed in conjunction with Tostan.
 Here is a bit from them:

 Since 1991, Tostan, (means “breakthrough” in Wolof) based in Dakar, Senegal, has implemented its Community EmpowermentProgram (CEP) – a holistic, human rights-based, non-formal education curriculum – to thousands of communities in ten African countries: Burkina Faso, Djibouti, The Gambia, Guinea, Guinea Bissau, Mali, Mauritania, Senegal, Somalia, and Sudan.

 The Hann youth prison is the most recent program of the Tostan Prison project, initiated in January 2011.
 Tostan staff lead classes in social empowerment and basic literacy modules conducted in Wolof.
-Tostan also provide prison participants training in microcredit and small project managements and actively facilitate the prisoners’ reintegration in their families and community.
+Tostan also provides prison participants training in microcredit and small project management and actively facilitates the prisoners’ reintegration in their families and community.

 ‘In keeping with the tenets of human rights to basic health and hygiene, the construction of the well in the prison to provide a very much needed additional source of portable water was a given’ said Ms. Nazon.
 The construction of the well was generously funded by private donors, Francine Pearlman-Storch and former U.S. Ambassador to Senegal, Marcia Bernicat.

 Pump Output: 40 Liters/ Min

 Total Number of People Benefiting: 60-100 people, depending on the week